top of page

 Mother came in from her room and sat beside my sister and me on our bed.
 She caressed my hair and cheeks as if I were to be married in the morning.
 I might have been by then if Ranulf had not died from the fever.

 Mother’s face looked like it did when Lecia was sick last spring.
 “Do not be concerned, my Alina,” Mother said.
 “The riders shall only go to look.”
-Mother held my hand, and then after a kiss on my cheek, returned to her room.
+Mother held my hand and then, after kissing my cheek, returned to her room.

 Nothing lay to the south of our village but hills, forest, and the sea.
-I censured my mind for upsetting me, but after a time found sleep.
+I censured my mind for upsetting me, but after a time, I found sleep.

 Dawn did not stop the loud claps.
 Theobald from down the lane told me the men did not return.
-Two days followed with mercenaries coming from the north armed with bows and brass-sheathed daggers.
-Sergeants and mutators wielded axes and swords.
+Two days followed with mercenaries from the north armed with bows and brass-sheathed daggers.
+Armored sergeants wielded axes and swords.
 The villagers asked the soldiers if they had come to hold back the Normans.
 The soldiers told us to mind our own business.
 We fed them, and they went their way southward.

 They, too, did not return from the sounds.

-I hid Grandfather’s dagger under my tunic as Mother came into her room.
+I hid Grandfather’s dagger under my tunic as Mother entered her room.
 “Wear your lace-up boots and winter cloaks,” Mother commanded.

 “Where are we going?”
 Lecia asked.